zack-bitcoin/amoveo/docs/other_blockchains/Emin_Gun_Sirer.md

 By using these 2 strategies in the right situations, the defenders can prevent the attack, and actually steal profits from the attacker.

-So the other mining pools, when they have a choice to either mine on the attacker's block or a block of the same height that didn't come from the attacker, the other mining pools will prefer to mine on the block that did not come from the attacker.
-This completely prevents the attack.

 bitcoin ng
 ========